shawnjb/GyazoBot/README.md

 # Gyazo Bot (Unofficial)

-Gyazo Bot allows you to authorize and fetch images from your Gyazo account, including random and recent images, directly within Discord.
-Please refrain from using this bot or the images it retrieves for AI training data or any machine learning purposes.
+The Gyazo Bot lets you connect your Gyazo account to Discord, making it easy to fetch and share images directly in your Discord chats.
+You can get your recent images or a random one from your Gyazo gallery.

 ## Features

-- Securely authorize the bot with your Gyazo access token.
+- Connect the bot to your Gyazo account securely with your access token.
-- Retrieve the most recent or a random image from your Gyazo gallery.
+- Retrieve recent or random images from your Gyazo gallery.
-- Receive images as file attachments in Discord.
+- Send images as file attachments in Discord chats.

-> [!CAUTION]
+> [!IMPORTANT]
-> This bot stores a database file in the project directory, which is generally excluded from version control using `.gitignore`.
-Make sure that this file is kept secure, as it contains sensitive data that could provide access to Gyazo accounts.
+> ⚠️ The bot stores a file with user tokens in the project folder.
+Make sure to keep this file safe because it contains sensitive data.

+## Commands

+- `/authorize <token>`: Use this command to connect the bot to your Gyazo account using your access token.
+- `/deauthorize`: Remove your Gyazo token and disconnect the bot from your account.
+- `/lastimages <count>`: Get your most recent images (up to 10) from your Gyazo gallery.
+- `/randomimage`: Get a random image from your Gyazo gallery.
+- `/uploadimage [image_url] [image_file]`: Upload an image to Gyazo.
+You can either provide a URL or upload an image file as an attachment.

-## Getting Started
+### Getting Started

-1. Use the `/authorize <token>` command to grant access to the bot.
-If you need help, do not provide a token and it will show instructions.
+1. Use `/authorize <token>` to connect the bot to your Gyazo account.
+If you don’t know how to get your token, leave the command blank, and the bot will give you instructions.
-2. Use `/lastimages <count>` to retrieve recent images or `/randomimage` for a random image.
+2. Use `/lastimages <count>` to get recent images or `/randomimage` for a random one.
+3. Upload images with `/uploadimage` by either providing a URL or attaching a file.